opendata-euskadi/linked-data-uri-handler/r01hpLODDocs/elda/elda.install.md

 otherwise use [eclipse] to import a GIT remote project (the git repository can be cloned although no eclipse project can be imported)

+another option is to use [github desktop] to clone the remote repo

 ## [2] - MAVEN BUILD

 **BEWARE!!
 JDK**